 Acupuncture Pricing at Phoenix Rehab

-At Phoenix Rehab in Burnaby, our acupuncturists and TCM practitioners are registered with the CTCMA and provide treatments eligible for extended health insurance, MSP supplementary benefits, and ICBC claims.
-We offer direct billing for most insurance plans, so you only pay the difference between your coverage and the session fee.
-Our front desk team can help you verify your benefits before your first appointment so there are no surprises.
-If you have questions about acupuncture costs or want to understand your coverage options, contact us and we will walk you through everything.
+At Phoenix Rehab in Burnaby, our acupuncturists and TCM practitioners are registered with CCHPBC.
+Acupuncture may be eligible for extended health insurance, MSP supplementary benefits, and ICBC claims depending on your plan or claim.
+Our front desk team can help you verify benefits before your first appointment and explain any remaining balance.

 Key Takeaway

 Acupuncture in Burnaby typically costs $80 to $120 per session, with initial assessments running slightly higher.
-Most extended health plans, MSP supplementary benefits, and ICBC claims can help offset or fully cover the cost.
-Direct billing simplifies the process so you are not paying the full amount out of pocket.
-When choosing a clinic, look for CTCMA-registered practitioners, transparent pricing, and direct billing availability.
+Extended health plans, MSP supplementary benefits, and ICBC claims may help offset the cost depending on your eligibility, plan, claim, and provider designation.
+When choosing a clinic, look for CCHPBC registration, transparent pricing, and direct billing availability where eligible.

 Ready to Take the Next Step?